nestjs/docs.nestjs.com/content/microservices/mqtt.md

 ### MQTT

-[MQTT](http://mqtt.org/) (Message Queuing Telemetry Transport) is an open source, lightweight messaging protocol, optimized for high-latency.
+[MQTT](https://mqtt.org/) (Message Queuing Telemetry Transport) is an open source, lightweight messaging protocol, optimized for low latency.
 This protocol provides a scalable and cost-efficient way to connect devices using a **publish/subscribe** model.
 A communication system built on MQTT consists of the publishing server, a broker and one or more clients.
 It is designed for constrained devices and low-bandwidth, high-latency or unreliable networks.

 #### Installation